Sony RX10 III versus Nikon D7500

 - More modern: Was introduced somewhat (1 year) more recently.

-If the count of individual advantages (bullet points above) is taken as a guide, the D7500 is the clear winner of the contest (11 : 6 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the D7500 is the clear winner of the contest (11 : 7 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.

 In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it says nothing about, for example, the handling, responsiveness, and overall imaging quality of the RX10 III and the D7500 in practical situations.
 User reviews that are available, for instance, at amazon can sometimes shed light on these issues, but such feedback is all too often partial, inconsistent, and inaccurate.
 This is why hands-on reviews by experts are important.
 The adjacent table relays the overall verdicts of several of the most popular camera review sites.
 The detailed reviews can be accessed, respectively, on the websites of cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.